 The timing of meals is particularly important for people taking insulin:

-- Patients should coordinate insulin administration with calorie intake.
-In general, they should eat three meals each day at regular intervals.
-Snacks are sometimes necessary especially in people with type 1 diabetes.
+- People should coordinate insulin administration with calorie intake.
+In general, they should eat 3 meals each day at regular intervals.
+Snacks are sometimes necessary in people with type 1 diabetes.

-- Some doctors recommend a fast acting insulin (rapid acting analog) before each meal and a longer (basal) insulin once a day, often at night.
+- Some health care providers recommend a fast acting insulin (rapid acting analog) before each meal and a longer (basal) insulin once a day, often at night.